MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 - A *logical processor* is a processor that only has one logical computing engine from the perspective of the operating system.

-This includes hyper-threaded, one core on multi-core processor, or a single core processor.
+These definitions include hyper-threaded, one core on multi-core processor, or a single core processor.
 <!--What includes hyper-threaded processors?
 No clear subject for this sentence.-->

 As today's server systems have multiple processors, multiple multi-core processors, and hyper-threading, these definitions are generalized to cover both scenarios.
 We use the term logical processor because it represents the OS and application perspective of the available computing engines.